-The Psychology of Colour – Pink
+The Psychology of the Colour Pink: Meaning, Symbolism and Wellbeing

 Pink Sky Reflection, The Norfolk Broads, Art Photograph, Hugo Richardson